 If the children want to know ‘why?’ you could say something like:

 ‘No-one can completely know why.
 We know it wasn’t an accident.
-It seems as if Jo Cox was killed because of her role as a Member of Parliament… or maybe because she was simply in the wrong place at the wrong time.
-It’s so, so difficult to understand why anyone would be so cruel as to kill someone else.’
+It’s so, so difficult to understand why anyone would be so cruel as to kill other people.’

 My children are asking lots of questions about death.
 What should I say?

 It is normal that children, like adults, will try and make sense of this in their own way.
 They will need the support of adults to do this.
 If you feel you can, be honest and try to avoid euphemisms (e.g. say ‘died’ not ‘gone away’).
 This will avoid confusion, build trust and reassure children that it is ok to talk openly about difficult things.
 For young children who want specific facts about shooting, you could say something like

 ‘When someone is shot or stabbed, a bullet or blade goes into their body and causes them to bleed a lot from their blood.
 Our bodies need blood to make all the parts, like the heart and brain, work properly.
 If someone loses too much blood, their body stops working and they die.’

 This may lead to many more questions about death and dying, and also to questions about what happens after death; for example ‘does it hurt?’.
 Your next sentence may depend on how the child reacts to that; some children may be simply interested, others may be upset and want more information or reassurance than this is unlikely to happen again, and others will want to play or do something else – all are perfectly natural reactions.